Kyle Farmer Player Props: Twins vs. Phillies

 Kyle Farmer At The Plate

-- Farmer is batting .243 with eight doubles, two triples, six home runs and 14 walks.
+- Farmer has eight doubles, two triples, six home runs and 14 walks while batting .238.

-- Farmer has picked up a hit in 53.2% of his 79 games this season, with more than one hit in 13.9% of those games.
+- In 52.5% of his 80 games this season, Farmer has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has homered in 7.6% of his games this season, and 2.3% of his trips to the dish.
+- Looking at the 80 games he has played this season, he's went deep in six of them (7.5%), and in 2.3% of his trips to the dish.

-- Farmer has driven in a run in 17 games this season (21.5%), including four games with more than one RBI (5.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Farmer has had an RBI in 17 games this season (21.3%), including four multi-RBI outings (5.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.